 Soon after earning degrees from Marymount College and Columbia University, Rosa followed her parents’ footsteps into public service, serving as the first Executive Director of EMILY’S List, a national organization dedicated to increasing the number of women in elected office, Executive Director of Countdown ‘87, the national campaign that successfully stopped U.S. military aid to the Nicaraguan Contras, and as Chief of Staff to U.S. Senator Christopher Dodd.
 In 1990, Rosa was elected to the House of Representatives, and she has served as the Congresswoman from Connecticut’s 3rd District since.

-Rosa is married to Stanley Greenberg, President of Greenberg Quinlan Rosner Research, a public issues research firm.
-Their children—Anna, Kathryn and Jonathan Greenberg—all are grown and pursuing careers.
+Rosa is married to Stanley Greenberg and their children—Anna, Kathryn and Jonathan Greenberg—all are grown and pursuing careers.
 They have four grandchildren, Rigby, Teo, Sadie, and Jasper.